ember-learn/guides-source/guides/v3.16.0/upgrading/current-edition/glimmer-components.md

 ## Benefits of Glimmer Components

-Glimmer components have a some huge benefits
+Glimmer components have some huge benefits

 - These new components give you all the benefits described in Native Classes above